vsummet/cms230notes/assembly/as-chap14-subroutines.md

 Answer: Yes, but we must be careful to synchronize the calls to push and pop so that the correct values go into the correct registers.

 ## Pushing and Popping Registers
+Register management is one of the hardest things about writing subroutines in assembly language.
+The calling conventions state that subroutines can't just modify `r4-r12`.
+But it is sometimes really hard to write a subroutine using only `r0-r4`, particularly if a subroutine needs to call other subroutines.
+But, there's an easy way to get around this problem.

 Here is a rule: if a subroutine is expected to alter any of registers `r4-r12`, it must first push their values onto the stack.
 Just before returning to the caller it must pop these values from the stack back into the registers they came from.

 We can do this easily by adding to the "push-pop" sandwich which already surrounds our subroutine calls.